SantaUnion/AtomTween/README.md

 ### API

 If you're familiar with GSAP TweenLite, you'll be able to dive straight in and start using AtomTween right away as it follow a similar API.

-For example, say you want to move an element 500px to the left over 1 second with an ease in:

 ```javascript
 // Get element